 Presentations from the monthly Council of Research Administrators/Center Directors meetings

 Members of MU's Council of Research Adminstrators/Center Directors meet each month to engage in wide-ranging discussions related to all aspects of MU's research enterprise.
-During the spring of 2018, council chair Mark McIntosh, vice chancellor for research, graduate studies and economic development, asked participants to provide attendees with an overview of their school/college's research strengths, priorities and plans for the future.
+During the spring of 2018, council chair Mark McIntosh, vice chancellor for research and economic development, asked participants to provide attendees with an overview of their school/college's research strengths, priorities and plans for the future.
 These presentations, given over a series of meeting dates, will be posted as they become available.

 College of Veterinary Medicine:

 Chris Lorson, Professor of Veterinary Pathobiology and Associate Dean for Research and Graduate Studies, College of Veterinary Medicine

 The College of Veterinary Medicine, Missouri’s only institution that confers the Doctor of Veterinary Medicine, traces its history back to 1884, when a single course for veterinary science was added to the university’s curriculum.
 Today the college, its teaching hospital, diagnostic lab and other associated facilities are among the nation’s preeminent veterinary research and teaching venues.
 In his presentation, Chris Lorson, professor and associate dean, provides an overview of the size and scope of Veterinary Medicine’s current research enterprise, introduces key research administrators and their roles, and details areas likely to yield future growth.

 Department of Nutrition and Exercise Physiology:

 Jill Kanaley, Professor and Associate Chair, Nutrition & Exercise Physiology